rjdellecese/gleam_decode/README.md

 {user, "Joe Armstrong", 35}
 ```

-So let's say that you have an Erlang function that returns one of these user
+So you have an Erlang function that returns one of these user records.
-records.

 ```erlang
 %% user.erl